-Number Recommendation addressed in situations involving unlicensed recreational, tutoring, or similar programs The Ministry of Education, working with partner Ministries, will review current funding arrangements in other Ministries and other public safety requirements (e.g. fire code, building code) to assess opportunities to provide greater clarity around current health and safety standards in facilities where these programs are offered.
+Number Recommendation FSUOUS addressed in situations The Ministry of Education, working with partner Ministries, will review current funding arrangements involving unlicensed in other Ministries and other public safety requirements (e.g. fire code, building code) to assess similar programs opportunities to provide greater clarity around current health and safety standards in facilities where these programs are offered.
 The proposed legislation sets out a requirement for a review of the Act within five years of the review section coming into force.
 The Ministry of Education will monitor the changes to the child care and early years system resulting from the implementation of Bill 10, if passed, and the Government of Ontario will use this information and input from stakeholders and the public through the statutory review to determine what additional changes to support the health and safety of children should be sought.
-6 The Ministry of Education and Government of Ontario should continue to seek to eliminate the distinction between private residences The proposed legislation would also prohibit the operation of multiple unlicensed premises which could include both private residences and commercial premises. and commercial premises, currently reflected in the · · definition of "private-home day care agency" in the Day 92 The Ministry of Education In March 2014, the Ministry of Education re-issued a policy memorandum indicating that all private should proactively enforce the Day Nurseries Act or schools serving children under junior kindergarten (JK) age must become licensed under the Day Nurseries Act if they wish to continue providing care to more than five children under JK age. successor legislation in respect of day nurseries These private schools must become licensed by familiary 1, 2018 and are roomined to initiate the operating in or affiliated with private schools regardless licensing process by January 1, 2015 (if the licensing process is not initiated by this date, a licence would be required by July 1, 2015) of whether they were in existence prior to 1993 and Under Bill 10, the Child Care Modernization Act, 2014 , if passed, all private schools serving more previously subject to exemption through ministerial policy urair live clindren under JN age must be licensed.
-93 The Ministry of Education Under Bill 10, the Child Care Modernization Act, 2014, if passed, all private schools serving more and the Government of Ontario should continue to than 5 children under JK age must be licensed.
+91 The Ministry of Education Bill 10, the Child Care Modernization Act, 2014, if passed, would eliminate the distinction between should continue to seek to private residerices and commercial premises with regard to home child care. eliminate the distinction The proposed legislation would also prohibit the operation of multiple unlicensed premises which between private residences could include both private residences and commercial premises. and commercial premises, currently reflected in the definition of "private-home day care agency" in the Day Nurseries Act The state of the s 92 The Ministry of Education In March 2014, the Ministry of Education re-issued a policy memorandum indicating that all private should proactively enforce schools serving children under junior kindergarten (JK) age must become licensed under the Day the Day Nurseries Act or successor legislation in Nurseries Act if they wish to continue providing care to more than five children under JK age. respect of day nurseries These private schools must become licensed by January 1, 2016 and are required to initiate the operating in or affiliated with licensing process by January 1, 2015 (if the licensing process is not initiated by this date, a licence private schools regardless would be required by July 1, 2015). of whether they were in existence prior to 1993 and Under Bill 10, the Child Care Modernization Act, 2014, if passed, all private schools serving more previously subject to than five children under JK age must be licensed. exemption through 93 The Ministry of Education Under Bill 10 the Child Care Modernization Act 2014 if passed all private schools convince many ) } and the Government of than 5 children under JK age must be licensed.
+Ontario should continue to THE PROPERTY OF THE PROPERTY O